valhalla/valhalla-docs/explorer/tutorial.md

             size: 24px
             order: 2000
 ```
 6. Optionally, continue adding data layers to your map and setting their display properties.
-When copying the API requests from Mobility Explorer, make sure you use the URL for the GeoJSON response so you can display it on a map.
+When copying the API requests from Mobility Explorer, make sure you use the URL for the GeoJSON response so it displays on a map.
 7. When you are done, click `Save` to download the YAML file so you can re-create your map in the future.
 You can also sign in to your Mapzen account (after [creating one](https://mapzen.com/documentation/overview/), if needed) and save the map to your Mapzen account.

 ## Tutorial summary